 On Windows Server, WinSCP runs both in “Server with a GUI” and “Server Core” installation options.

-WinSCP requires at most 25 MiB of free disk space.
+WinSCP requires at most 25 MB of free disk space.

 Site design by Black Gate